nathanfaucett/js-messenger_worker_adapter/README.md

-messenger_worker_adaptor
+MessengerWorker
 =======

-messenger_worker_adaptor for the browser and node.js
+MessengerWorker for the browser and node.js